Learning support for students with disabilities

 +46 46 222 34 90

-Coordinator for the School of Economics and Management, Faculty of Medicine, Faculty of Law, and the Bachelor’s programme in Political Sciences
+Coordinator for the School of Economics and Management, Faculty of Law and, School of Social Work and Bachelor’s degree programme in Political Science.

 kristian.frennessen [at] stu.lu.se